-The externally restricted endowment agreement stipulating that the principal be maintained permanently, is recorded as a direct decrease to accumulated deficit during the year in which it is received.
+The externally restricted endowment agreement stipulates that the principal be maintained permanently.
+The principal has been transferred to the Community Foundation of Ottawa during the period.
+The transfer was authorized by the donor, and is recorded as a direct increase in accumulated deficit.
 Investment income on the endowment is externally restricted for specific purposes and is first recorded in the Statement of Financial Position as deferred revenues until it is used for specific externally restricted purposes and consequently recognized as revenue in the Statement of Operations.